-If you’re a Hawaiian, you might have a little more struggles than the average Bitcoiner, but that shouldn’t stop from getting in on the action.
+What this all means is that, while there is hope, if you’re a resident of Hawaii, you might have a few more struggles than the average Bitcoiner, but that shouldn’t stop from getting in on the action.
 There are a handful of ways for you to trade, just beware of fees and make secure trades.

 Residents of Hawaii aren’t able to use all of the same exchanges that the rest of America is privileged with, but they do have options.

 You can use any of the exchanges outlined above.
 There are several exchanges offering Bitcoin in Hawaii, and you can easily select one based on your requirements and preferences using our guide.
 Different exchanges have different transaction fees, withdrawal limits, payment modes, and verification processes that need to be kept in mind before users select one.